mapbox/mapbox-maps-ios/mapbox-maps-ios/Sources/MapboxMaps/Documentation.docc/Migrate to v11.md

 ### 3.6 Replace deprecated MapboxMap properties

-Several properties on ``MapboxMap`` were renamed in v11 for clarity.
+Several properties on <doc:MapboxMap> were renamed in v11 for clarity.
 Please update your implementation:

 **v10:**